0la0/psoViz/README.md

 ###Background / Previous Work
 ---
 A paper that explores high dimensional PSO visualization using Sammon's Mapping:

 Kim, Yong-Hyuk, Kang Hoon Lee, and Yourim Yoon.
 "Visualizing the search process of particle swarm optimization."
 Proceedings of the 11th Annual conference on Genetic and evolutionary computation.
 ACM, 2009.
 [PDF](http://cg.kw.ac.kr/kang/visual_pso/visual_pso.pdf)

-A really awesome paper and project that sonifies the PSO:
+A paper and project that sonifies the PSO:

 Tavares, Tiago F., and Alan Godoy.
 "Sonification of population behavior in Particle Swarm Optimization."
 Proceedings of the 15th annual conference companion on Genetic and evolutionary computation.
 ACM, 2013.
 [PDF](http://www.dca.fee.unicamp.br/~tavares/Swarm/gecco2013.pdf)